 In the past few decades, China has grown to become a major economic power.
 Much has changed for the country since the government decided to allow international trade and embrace the global market.
 China’s economic wheel began to turn very fast.
-These days, China is a giant, not only in terms of manufacturing but also purchasing power.
+These days, China is a giant, not only in terms of manufacturing but also in purchasing power.
 The country’s GDP is expected to reach $13.2 trillion in 2018.
 China’s large population plays a crucial role in both aspects.
 The large workforce means relatively inexpensive wages and a huge market to sell products.

 It is not surprising, then, that even the biggest most reputable brands in the world have for a long time now been shifting manufacturing to Chinese factories.
 They get the benefits of low production costs and, in many cases. direct market access to Asian consumers.

 China’s outsourcing market grew by 30% in 2014, and a lot of companies from other countries have moved their own headquarters to China to establish a business.
 Compared to many of its neighboring countries, China does a better job of retaining its place in the low-end industry segment.
 The government has been hugely supportive of this, introducing subsidies, incentives, and good infrastructure to keep local companies in an extremely competitive global market.

 However, this does not mean that China excels only in manufacturing low-end products.
-There has been on-going effort to make higher-value products.
+There has been an on-going effort to make higher-value products.
 HSBC reported that China’s transport-equipment and machinery industries grew 46% in 2015 (a significant increase from 21% in 1995) even when its lower-value exports actually declined.

 The main reason to consider manufacturing in China is almost always the lower manufacturing cost.
 Especially for mass-market products, low production cost means that you have enough supply to maintain competitiveness in the market.
 Some companies also choose to outsource to manufacturing facilities in China to ease the distribution process to other countries.
 When the manufacturing process is properly handled elsewhere, your company can focus its resources on research and development for future products.